kubex-ecosystem/grompt/docs/features/resilience.md

 - Use open standards and formats

 ## Context
-This prompt was generated using Grompt, part of the Kubex Ecosystem, following principles of radical simplicity and avoiding technological cages.
+This prompt was generated using Grompt, part of the Kubex Ecosystem, following principles of modularity and clarity.

 ---
 *Generated in demo mode - Connect your AI provider API key for enhanced AI-powered prompts*